Fermented Vegetables FAQs

 • Can I use metal utensils and lids to handle ferments?
 Overall yes, because the metal used in utensils and food-grade lids is most probably acid-resistant, and the utensil is not going to touch the ferment for that long.
 Metal lids can be used provided that they are acid-resistant and do not directly touch the fermented product for an extended period of time.
 Opt for the type of lids with a waxy interior, used for pickles, for example.
 If that interior is corroded though, better not use them.
 Also: the jar should not be full all the way to the top, to avoid direct contact between the ferment and the lid.
 There's no problem using stainless steel in the preparation stage, before fermenting.

 • How long do I culture my vegetables on the kitchen counter?
 Can I leave them for longer/shorter?
-This really depends on the ambient temperature in your home.
+This depends on the ambient temperature in your home.
 For most vegetables, culturing takes 7 to 10 days at room temperature.
 In warmer homes, the vegetables might be ready much faster.
-The vegetables will continue to ferment after you place them in the fridge, but at a slower rate.
+The vegetables will continue to ferment at a slower rate after you place them in the refrigerator.

 • How will I know my vegetables are properly fermented?
 They will taste pleasantly sour, will be crunchy, and the liquid will look bubbly.
 If your culturing has gone wrong, you will know this by the strong unappetizing odor.